Post Summary: Silence Is What Ends These Relationships, Not Bad Work

 The difference between us and the companies clients leave isn’t that we never take time off.
 It’s that when we do, we tell people.
 We set up coverage.
 We make it seamless.
 We don’t just vanish and hope nobody notices, because at other companies, vanishing is the standard operating procedure, and that’s exactly the behavior our clients came to us to escape.

 The requests pile up.
-An edit that was supposed to take a day takes a week.
-Then two weeks.
+An edit that should take a day takes a week.
+Then two.
 Then a month.
-The client follows up once, twice, three times.
-Each time they’re told it’s “in the queue” or “being escalated.”
-Eventually, they stop following up.
-Not because the problem was solved, because they accepted it wouldn’t be.
+You follow up once, twice, three times, and each time it is in the queue or being escalated.
+Eventually you stop following up, not because it got solved, but because you accepted it wouldn’t be.

-By the time they find us, they’re not just looking for a web company.
-They’re looking for proof that someone will pick up the phone and what they’re really looking for is Yeetish but maybe they can’t define it.
+By the time people reach us, they are not shopping for design.
+They are looking for proof that someone will pick up the phone.
 That’s the bar.
 Not great design.
 Not cutting-edge SEO.
 Just: will you answer when I call?

 We answer.
 Every time, and we even offer text communication if that’s what you prefer.
 And if we can’t, we get back to you as quick as humanly possible.